MarkMalolos/MyPortfolio/README.md

 # MyPortfolio

+I am Mark Malolos.
-This project is my Portfolio Website.
+This is my Portfolio website.
-I developed this project alongside with my CV to be used for my future applications for Software Engineer Position.
+I developed this Portfolio to be used in my current job application for Software Engineer/Developer.
+I can also work as an IT Support Engineer or Technical Support Engineer.